Meryl Streep Remembers Carrie Fisher in Powerful Acceptance Speech

 Doubt costar Viola Davis presented "Dame Streep" with the honor celebrating her exceptional body of work.

 "She makes the most heroic characters vulnerable, the most known familiar, the most despised relatable," Davis explained.
-"Dame Streep—her artistry reminds us of the impact of what it means to be an artist, which is to make us feel less alone.
+"Dame Streep, her artistry reminds us of the impact of what it means to be an artist, which is to make us feel less alone.
 I can only imagine where you go, Meryl, when you disappear into a character.
 You are muse."

-She added, "You make me proud to be an artist You make me feel that what I have in me—my body, my face, my age—is enough."
+She added, "You make me proud to be an artist.
+You make me feel that what I have in me—my body, my face, my age—is enough."

 Streep then took the stage to a standing ovation from her all her peers.
 And, despite losing her voice, the actress still managed to captivate the room with her powerful, acceptance speech that focused on the recent presidential election.